 Hi (Prospects name),

 I noticed you recently visited my profile to check me out.
-Thus, I’m reaching out to you to see if you need a freelance content writer (depending on your freelance writing niche) to help you generate more leads and sales with well-researched, high-quality content at (prospects website).
+So I’m reaching out to see if you need a freelance content writer (depending on your freelance writing niche) to help you generate more leads and sales with well-researched, high-quality content at (prospects website).

 I have some openings for new work at the moment and will be available for work.
 Hence, if you’re interested, I have some remarkable samples I will like to send to you for evaluation.